 Restricted research: Research that is restricted in who can work on the project or how and when the researchers can discuss the results of the project.
 This type of research includes projects that are labeled as "sensitive but unclassified" by the sponsor.

 Principal investigators seeking to conduct restricted research must request an exemption from the Openness in Research policy through the Office of Research Compliance (ORC) and approved by the Vice Chancellor for Research and Engagement (VCRE).
 Under expanded authority delegated by the University of Massachusetts President's Office (UMPO) to the Amherst campus, the VCRE is empowered to accept certain restricted research under the auspices of the UMII and with the technical assistance of ORC.
 NOTE: The University will not accept government classified research (i.e., "secret" or "top secret").

 3. If the research falls within the definition of restricted research, the research administrator refers the matter to the Office of Research Compliance (ORC) for analysis, technology control plans and to assist the principal investigator with the process of seeking an exemption to openness.

 4. Negotiate to remove or amend restrictive clauses.

-Grant administrators will attempt to negotiate an agreement (typically less than 90 days) that is satisfactory to the potential sponsor and principal investigator, and in compliance with the University's policies and the principles of academic freedom.
+OGCA or UMII research administrators, with guidance and assistance from ORC as appropriate, will attempt to negotiate an agreement that is satisfactory to the potential sponsor and principal investigator, and in compliance with the University's policies and the principles of academic freedom.

 5. Refuse the contract or request an exemption